Andrettin/Wyrmsun/readme.txt

 * AI
 - Minor improvement to the performance of AI force management.

+* Encyclopedia
+- Added Dynasties encyclopedia category.
+Dynasty encyclopedia entries have a button for displaying the dynastic character tree for it.

 * Factions
 - Renamed the Thielung Tribe to Gautalanda, and made it a polity.